About Your Inguinal Hernia and Laparoscopic Repair:

 - You are encouraged to be up and about the day after surgery.

-- With laparoscopic hernia repair, you will probably be able to get back to your normal activities within a short amount of time.
+- With laparoscopic hernia repair, you will probably be able to get back to your normal activities within a week.
 These activities include showering, driving, walking up stairs, lifting, working and engaging in sexual intercourse.

 - Call and schedule a follow-up appointment within 2 weeks after you operation.